magepages/mpdocs/docs/search-m2/user-guide.rst

   * After Product Save: This option is a good choice for store has less than 3,000 products
   * Manually (used reindex button bellow): You have to click ``Reindex`` button everytime product's information changes.

-* In **Search by category configuration** field: This field allows customer the ability to search by Product and Category's name
+* In the **Search by category configuration** field: This field allows customer the ability to search by Product and Category's name

-  * In **Enable Search by Caetgory** field: Choose "Yes" to display Category search on the frontend.
+  * In the **Enable Search by Caetgory** field: Choose "Yes" to display Category search on the frontend.
 At that time, **Maximal Depth** will be shown in the backend.
-  * In **Maxiamal Depth** field: The entered number represents the level of displayed Category in the search box.
+  * In the **Maxiamal Depth** field: The entered number represents the level of displayed Category in the search box.

 .. image:: https://i.imgur.com/d12rg6f.png

-That's all about the user guide of Mageplaza Search extension for Magento 2.
-If you still have any question, please feel free to contact us.